EricssonResearch/OpenSAW/docs/SETUP.md

 For Windows (tested on Windows 7) one could install GitHub Desktop and clone the repository on a Windows folder.
-Then all the commands below could be executed on an instance of a CMD windows in the appropriate folder.
+Then all the commands below could be executed on an instance of a CMD window in the appropriate folder.

  After the repository is successfully cloned, copy the vagrant file into the current